Herbal medicine: Practitioners of herbalism

 A herbalist gathers the flower heads of Arnica montana.

 In some countries, formalized training and minimum education standards exist for herbalists, although these are not necessarily uniform within or between countries.
 In Australia, for example, the self-regulated status of the profession (as of 2009) resulted in variable standards of training, and numerous loosely formed associations setting different educational standards.
 One 2009 review concluded that regulation of herbalists in Australia was needed to reduce the risk of interaction of herbal medicines with prescription drugs, to implement clinical guidelines and prescription of herbal products, and to assure self-regulation for protection of public health and safety.
 In the United Kingdom, the training of herbalists is done by state-funded universities offering Bachelor of Science degrees in herbal medicine.
 In the United States, according to the American Herbalist Guild, "there is currently no licensing or certification for herbalists in any state that precludes the rights of anyone to use, dispense, or recommend herbs."
-However, there are U.S. federal restrictions for marketing herbs as cures for medical conditions, or essentially practicing as an unlicensed physician.
+However, there are U.S. federal restrictions for marketing herbs as products intended to cure, mitigate, treat, or prevent disease.